-- If you are brining the turkey, in the morning, make the turkey brine and place turkey inside.
+- If you’re brining the turkey, make the turkey brine in the morning and begin brining.
 Make or prepare appetizers, cover, and store them in a second refrigerator, if you have one.

-- Wash and cut up vegetables you’ll be using for stuffing or side dishes; prepare side dishes that can be made ahead.
+- Wash and cut up vegetables you’ll be using for stuffing and side dishes; prepare make ahead side dishes.

 - Remove extraneous small appliances and kitchen items from your counter tops to make extra space.

 - Ask a family member to decorate and help set up.